 Control Description М The Mute button is used to silence a track during playback.
 Any tracks that are muted will not be heard.
 S The Solo button is used to silence every track except the one that is soloed.
 This can be handy for isolating a particular performance or recording for monitoring or mixing purposes.
-SONAR allows you to solo multiple tracks simultaneously. • The Arm or Record Enable button must be enabled on any track that you want to record onto.
+SONAR allows you to solo multiple tracks simultaneously.
+The Arm or Record Enable button must be enabled on any track that you want to record onto.
 For more details, see Tutorial 3 - Recording vocals and musical instruments . •))) The Input Echo or Input Monitor button, when enabled, allows the track's input to be heard directly through its output.
-For more details, see Tutorial 3 - Recording vocals and musical instruments.
-W The Write Automation button, when enabled, allows you to record changes to adjustable track parameters during playback.
-For more details, see Tutorial 7 - Mixing and adding effects .
+For more details, see "Recording audio into a project" on page 47.
+W r The Write Automation button, when enabled, allows you to record changes to adjustable track parameters during playback.
+For more details, see the online Help topic named Tutorial 7 - Mixing and adding effects .
 The Freeze button is used to temporarily convert a synth or instrument track into an audio track to conserve CPU power.